satellitecomponent/Neurite/README.md

 # 🌐 **[neurite.network](https://satellitecomponent.github.io/Neurite/)** 🌐

-⚠️ `Warning:` Contains zooming, strobing lights, and colors which may affect those with photosensitive epilepsy.
+⚠️ `Warning:` Contains flashing lights and colors which may affect those with photosensitive epilepsy.

 🌱 This is an open-source project in active development.
 <table>